roryphair/toughAnimal/README.md

         super.moveAttack();
     }
 ```
-Inside the unit.js moveAttack, there is a timer that is incremented by the speed of the game, there is a timer to change the opacity to fade in and out the attack for a cleaner look.
+Inside the parent unit.js moveAttack, there is a timer that is incremented by the speed of the game, there is a timer to change the opacity to fade in and out the attack for a cleaner look.
 Once the timer reaches a certain point, the attack is deleted.
 ```javascript
 moveAttack(){
         this.attackTimer += window.speed;